momentohq/public-dev-docs/docs/develop/sdks/python/vector-index.md

 ---

 # Cheat Sheet for Python with Momento Vector Index
-If you need to get going quickly with Python and Momento Vector Indexs, this page contains the basic API calls you'll need.
+If you need to get going quickly with Python and Momento Vector Index, this page contains the basic API calls you'll need.

 :::tip